NullShield-Official/Elifive-AI-Text-Summarizer-Chrome-Extension/README.md

 ## 🚀 Get Started

-1. **Install the Extension**: Download Elifive from the link coming soon!.
+1. **Install the Extension**: Download Elifive from [ChromeWebstore](https://chromewebstore.google.com/detail/elifive-ai-summarizer/efafkelaekeiefondpjecbgknccfdbfa) .
 2. **Highlight Text**: Select any text on a webpage.
 3. **Summarize**: Click the Elifive icon to receive an instant summary.